xmartlabs/react-native-line/README.md

 Inside your `AppDelegate.m`, setup the line sdk by passing the channel id obtained.

 1. Add `platform :ios, '10.0'` in `Podfile` line:1
-2. Enable `use_frameworks!` in `Podfile` line:3
-3. Comment the code related to flipper, flipper doesn't support `use_frameworks!` !
-4. Modify your info.plist like it says here [Configuring the Info.plist file](https://developers.line.biz/en/docs/ios-sdk/swift/setting-up-project/#configuring-the-info-plist-file)
+2. Modify your info.plist like it says here [Configuring the Info.plist file](https://developers.line.biz/en/docs/ios-sdk/swift/setting-up-project/#configuring-the-info-plist-file)
-5. Change your `AppDelegate.m` to match the following:
+3. Change your `AppDelegate.m` to match the following:

 ```objc
 // AppDelegate.m